kaipengliuHIT/mfem_for_IGA_EMopt/README.md

                                https://mfem.org

+Here, we have added parallel functionality for isogeometric analysis in the H(curl) space to the core code of MFEM, using NURBS as basis functions.
+Additionally, essential implementations for electromagnetic simulations are provided in the ​hcurl_iga​ folder.
+A multi-frequency solution method for time-varying systems has also been introduced.

 [MFEM](https://mfem.org) is a modular parallel C++ library for finite element methods.
 Its goal is to enable high-performance scalable finite element discretization research and application development on a wide variety of